1. MCAM Usage Overview¶

 >>> mcam.transmission_illumination.fill_array()

-More details about how to use the MCAM
+More details about how to use the MCAM class can be found in subsequent

 chapters.